ifwas/reimuboobs-theme/README.md

 It doesn't change a lot in terms of gameplay but im open to suggestions

 ## TODO:
+- fix the offsetpoint pointer

-- actually finish the volume control thing
+- finally implement the volume control
-- not be lazy and delete some things i just left in _xoon2
+- maybe rework a bit more some tabs before going on more miscellaneous stuff
-- fix the pointer for the offsetplot that i broke for the score page
+- fix the font kanjis for the love of god
-- implement ideas (such as durvin's edit of ScreenEvaluation and other stuff from other themes)
+- implement more ideas, or qols, or maybe more paritys from rebirth